 This can help kids in later life to resist the lure of credit and appreciate the hidden costs associated with careless use of electricity, mobile phone data or initially ‘free’ trials.
 It can also help them tackle the temptation to spend too much on things they don’t actually need.

 Financial literacy has been part of the UK National Curriculum since 2014 for secondary school children.
-But in June 2023, the Money and Pensions Service financial wellbeing survey found that only 47% of children and young people could recall receiving a meaningful financial education, and only 10% had received such education at both home and school1.
+But a 2023 report by the Money & Pensions Service revealed that only 47% of children and young people had received a ‘meaningful’ financial education.
+Of those, only 10% had received such education at both home and school1.

 How to start